-2022 2021
+2023 2022

 USGAAP €'m €'m

-Investment gains recognised directly in equity (229) 211
+Investment gains recognised directly in equity (140) (229)

-The gains reflect the accumulation of the movements from amortised cost to fair value on available for sale financial assets.
+The losses reflect the accumulation of the movements from amortised cost to fair value on available for sale financial assets.
 They are disclosed in equity in US GAAP.